 International students should review the information for new students from the office of International Services for Students and Scholars (ISSS).
 This page contains important information to help you prepare for coming to the U.S., as well as things to consider once you are here.
 It also provides information on banking, housing, communications, and more.

 Troy public library offers multiple programs for children and adults: https://www.thetroylibrary.org

 Relocating to a new place involves costs such as airfare, housing and utilities deposits, basic purchases, and more.
 Students should plan accordingly and prepare an initial budget until they begin to receive their stipend (if applicable).

-The approximate annual cost for car ownership in the capital region (based on an analysis done by the Times Union https://www.timesunion.com/news/article/The-cost-of-car-ownership-in-New-York-compared-to-14438529.php) is $1,685.
+Transportation - Your Rensselaer ID allows you to ride all CDTA bus routes, including STAR and NX services, at no charge.
+You also have free access to the CDPHP Cycle program.
+If you do own a car, the approximate annual cost for car ownership in the capital region (based on an analysis done by the Times Union https://www.timesunion.com/news/article/The-cost-of-car-ownership-in-New-York-compared-to-14438529.php) is $1,685.
 To this, you will need to add the cost of gas and the purchase price of the car.

 When you Arrive on Campus:

 All new graduate students are required to attend the Academic Orientation Seminar.
 Summer and Fall entrants attend the orientation seminar in August.
 Spring entrants attend the orientation seminar in January.
 New teaching assistants are also required to attend Teaching Assistant Training.
 Please make sure your schedule will allow you to participate in the academic orientation seminar, and if you will be a new TA, in the TA training.
 The links on the right hand side menu of this page will take you to the relevant pages for the academic orientation seminar and the TA training course.